stegiopast/ClearFinder/README.md

    Be aware that also the autofluorescence images need a _C01 signature in the filename.

-$${\color{red}-> Always work with copies of the original datasets, since images could be converted or resized in order to enable the processing.
-Please never use the original data and always prepare backups !}$$
+-> Always work with copies of the original datasets, since images could be converted or resized in order to enable the processing.
+Please never use the original data and always prepare backups

 ### Determine Path | Rename samples